plugIntegrations

 5. You'll be redirected to Atlassian to authorize the connection

-6. Select the Atlassian site you want to connect and click Accept
+6. Select the Atlassian site you want to connect to and click Accept

 7. You'll be returned to SRE.ai with Jira connected